Wikiloc

 Wikiloc is a website, launched in 2006, containing GPS trails and waypoints that members have uploaded.
 This mashup shows the routes in frames showing Google Maps (with the possibility to show the layers of World Relief Map (maps-for-free.com), OpenStreetMap, the related OpenCycleMap, USGS Imagery Topo Base Map and USGS Topo Base Map).
 The service is also available in Google Earth.
 There are mobile apps for Android and iPhone.
 The product has more than 11M members, is offered in many languages and has more than 37.9M tracks of dozens of activities (hiking, cycling, sailing, horseback riding, driving, paragliding, and so on) in many countries and territories.
 Wikiloc began as a worldwide online reference for hiking.
 Additionally, photographs on Wikiloc enabled automated content analysis to characterize the landscape in the Ebro Delta Natural Park, Spain.

 Wikiloc does not pay its contributors.
-It charges users to download trails and waypoints from the website.
+It charges users to download trails and waypoints from the website directly to a Garmin or mobile device (but GPX downloads are free).
 It also prohibits bulk downloads or re-hosting of the data.